-This course is a survey of the cultural and art practices of various indigenous people found around the globe.
-While fostering an appreciation for cultural and artistic endeavors, students develop an understanding of the term indigenous.
-The course explores various indigenous arts which include illustration, craft, and performance.
-The course considers what the indigenous arts might look like in different time periods, locations, and in different cultural and contextual motivations.
-Pre-requisite(s): None.
+This course is a survey of the cultural/art practices of various indigenous people found around the globe.
+In this course, students will develop an understanding of the term indigenous, while fostering an appreciation for their cultural and artistic endeavors.
+Students will explore various indigenous arts, including illustration, craft, and performance and explore what these might look like in different time periods, locations, and with differing cultural and contextual motivations.
+Pre-requisite(s): None